silversquirl/tinycalc/README.md

 To build tinycalc, run `make`.
 This will result in the statically-linked binary file named `tinycalc`.
-This should be able to run from any location on any machine with the same architecture, so copy it to `~/bin`, `/usr/bin` or any other location in your `PATH`.
+This should be able to run from any location on any machine with the same Operating System and processor architecture, so copy it to `~/bin`, `/usr/bin` or any other location in your `PATH`.

 [tinyexpr]: https://github.com/codeplea/tinyexpr
 [linenoise]: https://github.com/antirez/linenoise